particle-iot/blueprint-advanced-wifi-provisioning/README.md

    2. Once paired, click "Scan Networks".
 At this step, a command will be sent to the device to perform a Wi-Fi scan.
 Once successful, the list of nearby networks will be displayed in the UI.
       ![Scan networks](./images/scan-networks.png)

    3. Select the network SSID you'd like to connect your device to and you'll be prompted to enter the WiFi password.
-Once the password is sent to the device, wait a few seconds for the device to retry connection to the network.
+Once the password is sent to the device, wait a few seconds for the device to retry connecting to the network.
       ![Enter password](./images/enter-password.png)

 2. **Validate the credentials**